 Eighth Grade Physical Science: This course provides a study of the basics of chemistry and physics, probes the interaction of matter and energy, and endeavors to give the student an appreciation and understanding of the physical world.
 Laboratory experiences enhance the learning of principles.

 French/Spanish (Seventh and Eighth Grades): Foreign language courses introduce students to the languages and cultures of French and Spanish-speaking regions.
 These courses encourage a desire to continue foreign language studies in the Upper School.
 Students can choose one of the two languages to begin to develop listening, speaking, reading, and writing skills with an emphasis on vocabulary and cultural awareness.
+Due to the nature of language acquisition, students may not change languages after quarter one of seventh grade for the duration of middle school.

 Art: Art classes introduce students to the basic elements of design and how to apply them to fundamental drawing, painting, printing, sculpture, ceramics, and miscellaneous crafts.
 Also included is a survey of art appreciation used for studying both contemporary and historical art.